Which ergoPouch product should I choose?

 How do I swaddle safely?

 - The neck must be fitted to avoid a baby’s head slipping down into the swaddle.
+To check for correct fit, you should be able to fit two fingers in the neck hole when being worn.

 - The hips + legs need to be able to flop outwards while the baby sleeps.
 Tight swaddling across the hips that hold the legs together is thought to contribute and increase developmental dysplasia of the hip (DDH).